ismaildrs/learning-platform-template/README.md

 ---

 ### Application Orchestration using Kubernetes
-Here is the diagram show casing kubernetes objects used to run the app in the cluster:
+Here is the diagram showcasing kubernetes objects used to run the app in the cluster:
 ![App Diagram in k8s cluster](./screenshots/k8s-diagram.png)

 ---